Mikekejser/Django-Stuff/README.md

 # Django-Stuff
-A collection of snippets I've made in various projects.
+A collection of snippets from various projects.